risk-first/website/estimating/Kitchen-Cabinet.md

 The above chart simulates the kitchen cabinet scenario.
 Have a play and see how different numbers of cabinets and probabilities work out.
 In particular, what happens when:

- - You have a _single_ cabinet in the original kitchen?
  - You have _thirty_ cabinets in the original kitchen?
+ - You have a _single_ cabinet in the original kitchen, and say a .8 chance-of-nesting?

 When the number of initial cabinets is high, we are closer to the [Fill-The-bucket](Fill-The-Bucket.md) world, with it's normal distribution, and variance-around-a-mean.